xvik/learn-gradle-configuration-cache/src/main/java/ru/vyarus/gradle/plugin/sample4/README.md

 Configuration cache entry reused.
 ```

+* Provider value **cached** (no provider call)
+* Methods called (see `computeMessage` method logs).

-Provider value cacheв, methods called.
-So Provider is not for "cache avoidance" but
+`Provider` is not for "cache avoidance" but for complex data extractions encapsulation, so gradle could
-for complex data extractions encapsulation so gradle could cache only its value.
+cache only its value.

-Note that `computeMessage` method is still called.

-And now change property value (note that special gradle providers for properties were not used!):
+Overall, **provider is your best friend** with configuration cache.
+Any custom block,
+failed to serialize (using too heavy external objects), could always be extracted from runtime
+with `project.provider(() -> // some computations here)`, which would be called at
+configuration time and value cached.

+Of course, there are possible side effects, like working with system properties or relying
+on other runtime state, but there are [ways to workaround it](https://docs.gradle.org/current/userguide/configuration_cache_requirements.html#config_cache:requirements:reading_sys_props_and_env_vars).

+### Run with cache invalidation

+[Run](/src/test/java/ru/vyarus/gradle/plugin/sample4/Sample4PluginKitTest.java:L42) again, but with different property value
+(configuration cache record already exists):
 `task1 -PstartTime=2 --configuration-cache --configuration-cache-problems=warn`

 ```